jennielees/full-stack/_posts/2015-05-11-building-bricks.md

 ...VALUES ('{}', '{}' ...)
 ```

+If you added AUTOINCREMENT in your CREATE TABLE statement, you do **not** need to supply an ID while inserting something.
+This also means that if you DELETE everything in the database, as our test file does, our IDs might change between test runs!
+Is there a way we can find out what the ID of our test row is?

 ## From Models to Views

 Now create the views.
 Make these **totally independent** of the models file you just created and got working.